phundament/docs/3-development/extensions.md

 Packages (Extensions)
 =====================

-It is very easy to extend a Phundament-based application with existing composer packages.
-You can integrate any Yii2 extension or PHP library into Phundament 4.
+It is very easy to extend a phd-based application with existing composer packages.
+You can integrate any Yii2 extension or PHP library into phd 4.

     docker-compose run --rm php bash